 Configure Git for use generated GPG key

-To sign commits locally, you need to inform Git that there’s a GPG key you’d like to use.
+To sign your commits locally, you need to configure Git CLI with the GPG key you’d like to use.
 To set your GPG signing key in Git, run the following command by replacing the copied GPG key ID in the previous step.

 git config --global commit.gpgsign true

 All done!
-Next time when you do sign your commits, GitHub will be able to verify the signature against your public key and add the green “Verified” tag that denotes that the commit came from you.
+Next time when you push a commit, GitHub will be able to verify the signature against your public key and add the green colored “Verified” tag next to the commit.